matomo-org/developer-documentation/docs/tests-travis-extended.md

 The contents of the `XXX.before.yml` files will be prepended to the specific section in your .travis.yml file, while the contents of the `XXX.after.yml` files will be appended.

 *Note: You cannot simply add these changes by hand to the .travis.yml file since they will be overwritten on the next `generate:travis-yml` execution.*

+### Modifying the .travis.yml generation system

+The system used to generate .travis.yml files is defined in the TestRunner plugin.
+Here are some notes to keep in mind if you need to modify it:

+**Generating new .travis.yml sections**

+This .twig file is used to generate the .travis.yml file: [https://github.com/piwik/piwik/blob/master/plugins/TestRunner/templates/travis.yml.twig](https://github.com/piwik/piwik/blob/master/plugins/TestRunner/templates/travis.yml.twig).

+If you want to add a new section to generated .travis.yml output, you have to both add the section to the travis.yml.twig file **AND** add the section's name to this array: [https://github.com/piwik/piwik/blob/master/plugins/TestRunner/TravisYml/TravisYmlView.php#L23](https://github.com/piwik/piwik/blob/master/plugins/TestRunner/TravisYml/TravisYmlView.php#L23)

+If you don't add it, the system will consider the section as a section that should be preserved, and will output it again after rendering the twig template.